Chart Color Schemes

 Eumemmerring lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Eumemmerring's population is estimated at around 2,645 as of November 2025.
-This reflects an increase of 360 people (15.8%) since the 2021 Census, which reported a population of 2,285 people.
-The change is inferred from the resident population of 2,633, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 81 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,361 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Eumemmerring's 15.8% growth since the 2021 census exceeded the SA3 area (6.1%), along with the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 73.0% of overall population gains during recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Nov 2025, Eumemmerring's estimated population is around 2,707.
+This reflects an increase of 422 people (18.5%) since the 2021 Census, which reported a population of 2,285 people.
+The change is inferred from AreaSearch's estimate of the resident population at 2,511 following examination of the latest ERP data release by the ABS in June 2024 and an additional 81 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,417 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Eumemmerring's growth of 18.5% since the 2021 census exceeded the SA3 area (6.8%) and the national average, marking it as a growth leader in the region.
+Overseas migration contributed approximately 73.0% of overall population gains during recent periods for the Eumemmerring statistical area (Lv2).

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, a significant population increase in the top quartile of national statistical areas is forecast, with the area expected to expand by 587 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.2% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Future population trends forecast a significant increase in the top quartile of national statistical areas, with the Eumemmerring (SA2) expected to expand by 595 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.9% in total over the 17 years.

 Frequently Asked Questions - Population